-The Tibetan term for Compassion is nying je, which for the Dalai Lama connotes love, affection, kindness, gentleness, generosity of spirit and warm-heartedness.
+The Tibetan term for Compassion is nying je, which for Dai, connotes love, affection, kindness, gentleness, generosity of spirit and warm-heartedness.
 People with these traits want to help others who suffer.
 But Nying je is not a literal translation, so in this sense Compassion is being used as an umbrella term.
 The Compassionistas abuse this to refer to anything remotely nice, in a whimsical afternoon tea, sort of way.
-However, as far as the monks are concerned, there’s a whole philosophy in there about love and respect and Dai says that we simply cannot escape these necessities of life.
+However, as far as the monks are concerned, there’s a whole philosophy in here about love and respect and Dai says that we simply cannot escape these necessities of life.

 “This, then, is my true religion, my simple faith.
 In this sense, there is no need for temple or church, for mosque or synagogue, no need for complicated philosophy, doctrine or dogma.
 Our own heart, our own mind, is the temple.
 The doctrine is compassion.
 Love for others and respect for their rights and dignity, no matter who or what they are: ultimately these are all we need.”Dali Lama

 You’ve got to be careful up here.
-There are all kinds of mystical woo, NLP and other similar @Neurobollocks aimlessly floating about at this end of the scale – and most often tangled up with the word Compassion.
+There are all kinds of mystical woo woo and other similar @Neurobollocks aimlessly floating about at this end of the scale, all tangled up with that bloody C word.
 I’ve even found a few bewildered souls, who talk about compassionate empathy.
 Not even going to reference that linguistic redundancy, which seems more like a marketing pitch for sharing how you feel.
 I think they really mean Therapeutic Empathy, the type that’s for sale at the right price.
 These muppets are mostly found finger-painting their mbti score, onto a ouija board, at the back of a mindlessness class.

 So, what does the word Compassion actually mean?